-Car finance is far more popular than purchasing with cash, with 91% of British motorists signing up to finance agreements, because they prefer affordable monthly payments.
+Car finance has become the more popular way to purchase a new or used car, with 91% of British motorists choosing to sign up to finance agreements rather than pay with cash, because they prefer affordable monthly payments.
 However, there are myriad methods of payment and we've produced a comprehensive guide to the most popular types.

 Of these, PCP and HP are among the most well known.
 But what's the difference between the two?
-In fact, there are several major distinctions between a personal contract plan (PCP) and a hire purchase (HP) agreement, so it's worth knowing a bit of extra detail about exactly what each option entails.
+Well, there are actually several major distinctions between a personal contract plan (PCP) and a hire purchase (HP) agreement, so it's worth knowing a bit of extra detail about exactly what each option entails before making your decision.

 How do PCP and HP work?